AHDB Recommended List varieties face stricter requirements

 “We harvest hundreds of trials each year – spread from Cornwall to Aberdeenshire – to deliver annually updated variety data for 11 crops in recommended and descriptive lists.”

-This is far more than what went into the production of the first recommended lists in 1944.
+This is a far cry from what went into the production of the first list in 1944, which covered only winter wheat.

 “Each year, we assess nearly 25,000 trial plots, which would stretch from London to York if placed end to end.
 This generates the robust data that underpins recommendation decisions,” says Paul.

-The results of this year’s selections will be available in RL 2025/26, which will be published online on 2 December 2024.
+The results of this year’s selections will be available in RL 2025-26, to be published online on 2 December 2024.

 Could you join the Recommended List team?